ibm-cloud-docs/sap/sap-terraform-automate-intro-hana-aas-anydb.md

 ![Figure 1.
 Standard installation](images/refarch-sap-hana-single-host-all-q2-23.svg "SAP NetWeaver 7.x with SAP HANA database single-host installation with AAS"){: caption="Figure 1.
 SAP NetWeaver 7.x with SAP HANA database single-host installation with AAS" caption-side="bottom"}

-For example, SAP NetWaver (ABAP or Java stack) has a dedicated reference architecture that is running on SAP HANA or AnyDB databases that are published on IBM cloud [SAP NetWeaver on UNIX architecture diagram](/docs/sap?topic=sap-sap-refarch-nw-sybase#sap-netweaver-arch-diag-syb).
+For example, SAP NetWeaver (ABAP or Java stack) has a dedicated reference architecture that is running on SAP HANA or AnyDB databases that are published on IBM cloud [SAP NetWeaver on UNIX architecture diagram](/docs/sap?topic=sap-sap-refarch-nw-sybase#sap-netweaver-arch-diag-syb).

 Manually deploying a VPC and installing an SAP system can be time-consuming.
 The Terraform automation assures not only a much quicker implementation, but also a standardized and less prone to error deployment.
 Terraform and Ansible are used for automating the deployment processes.